stypr/chall.stypr.com/README.md

 ### Installation

-1. Please put files on your webroot directory
+1. Please put all files on your webroot directory.

-2. Run composer on the webroot directory (i.e. `composer install`)
+2. Run composer on the webroot directory by the shell. (i.e. `composer install`)

-3. run `install.php` for the further installation.
+3. Run `install.php` from the web browser for further installation.

+### Customization

+* The default flag format on the database is `flag{blah}`.
+You can change te prefix and suffix by changing `get_by_flag` function in `model.php`.

+* You may customize files to whatever you want, unless the service does not crash down so bad! :)

 ### For pwners who seek to report vuln..